Baked or Jacket Potatoes

 In this link to Gardener’s World you can find a review of 10 potato varieties trying to find the best baking potato.
 Obviously, every country has its own varieties so you will have to experiment yourself to find the best where you live.

-Obviously in Ireland the potato is an important part of the Island’s history.
+Obviously, in Ireland, where we live, the potato is an important part of the Island’s history.
 The potato blight in the 1800’s led to the Great Famine which caused an enormous amount of deaths and emigration from Ireland.
 Luckily now the population is not just dependant on potatoes, but back in those days, it was an essential part of survival.

 It is good to see that despite these awful historical facts the potato has survived through the generations and is still a staple part of our diet in the west.